njamaleddine/pianosite/README.md

 **Pianosite** is an ecommerce site built on top of Oscar, a Django ecommerce platform.

 Pianosite sells digital media in the form of .mid files that other pianists/keyboard players can use to perform live at shows.

+# OS dependencies:

+In order to get midi to audio conversion the environment needs to have:
+* A Soundfont - http://musescore.org/en/handbook/soundfont (included in repo)
+* FluidSynth - `sudo apt-get install fluidsynth`
+* FFMPEG - `sudo apt-get install libav-tools`